 In ancient Scotland, the ancestors of the name McAffee lived in the Kingdom of Dalriada.
 In those days the name McAffee was used to indicate a person who dark-featured, peaceful person.
 The Gaelic name of the Clan is Mac Dubhshithe, which translates as black one of peace.
 One branch of the Clan on the island of North Uist was known as Dubh-sidh, meaning 'black fairy,' due to their whimsical association with the faerie folk.

 The surname McAffee was first found in on the Isle of Colonsay, where the eponymous ancestor of the Clan may be Dubhshith, also called Dubside, who was lector at the Cathedral on the sacred isle of Iona in 1164.
 As the name MacFee is one of the oldest of all Dalriadan surnames it appears in records as early as the reign of Alexander II, when Johannes Macdufthi was witness to a charter in Dumfriesshire.
 In 1296, Thomas Macdoffy swore an oath of allegiance to the king.

-Important Dates for the McAffee family
+Early History of the McAffee family

 This web page shows only a small excerpt of our McAffee research.
 Another 226 words (16 lines of text) covering the year 1838 is included under the topic Early McAffee History in all our PDF Extended History products and printed products wherever possible.

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years McAffee has appeared as MacFie, McFey, MacFee, MacDuffie, MacPhee, MacGuffie, MacCuffie, MacPhie, Maffie, Maffey, MacDubh-shithe (Gaelic) and many more.